What Are AI Agents and How Are They Different From Chatbots?

 | Enterprise agentic platform | $150,000-$300,000 | 24-40 weeks | 15+ APIs + custom tools | 100,000+ |

-The ongoing cost matters too.
+Ongoing cost matters just as much.
 LLM API spend scales with usage.
-A support agent handling 500 tickets/day using Claude 3.5 Sonnet costs roughly $300-$600/month in API fees.
-The same agent on GPT-4o runs $200-$400/month.
-Budget for monitoring, prompt refinement, and model upgrades — the field moves fast, and the agent you ship today will need tuning within 3 months.
+A support agent handling 500 tickets a day on Claude 3.5 Sonnet runs roughly $300-$600 a month in API fees.
+The same agent on GPT-4o comes in around $200-$400.
+Budget for monitoring, prompt refinement, and model upgrades too.
+This field moves fast.
+The agent you ship today will need tuning inside three months.

 AI Agent Architecture: LLM + Tools + Memory + Orchestration

 Stanford's HAI 2026 AI Index Report notes that the gap between demo agents and production agents is primarily an engineering problem, not a model capability problem.
-The LLM is smart enough.
-The challenge is building reliable orchestration around it.
+The LLM is already smart enough.
+The hard part is building reliable orchestration around it.

 The LLM layer.
 This is the brain.
-It reasons about the task, decides which tool to call next, and interprets results.
-You send a system prompt describing the agent's role, available tools, and constraints.
-The model responds with either a text answer or a tool call.
-Key decision: which model?
+It reasons about the task, picks which tool to call next, and reads back the result.
+You send a system prompt that spells out the agent's role, the tools it has, and the constraints it works under.
+The model answers with either text or a tool call.
+The big decision is which model.
 Claude 3.5 Sonnet for accuracy and long context.
 GPT-4o for speed.
-Open-source models (Llama 3, Mistral) for on-premise deployments where data can't leave your servers.
+Open-source models like Llama 3 or Mistral for on-premise setups where the data can't leave your own servers.

 The tool layer.
-Tools are functions the agent can call — API requests, database queries, file operations, browser actions.
-Each tool has a name, description, and parameter schema.
-The LLM reads these descriptions and decides which tool fits the current step.
-Well-written tool descriptions are worth more than prompt engineering.
-If the agent picks the wrong tool, it's usually because the description was ambiguous, not because the model is dumb.
+Tools are functions the agent can call.
+API requests, database queries, file operations, browser actions, that sort of thing.
+Each one has a name, a description, and a parameter schema.
+The LLM reads those descriptions and decides which tool fits the step in front of it.
+Honestly, well-written tool descriptions buy you more than prompt engineering does.
+When the agent picks the wrong tool, the description was usually ambiguous.
+The model isn't dumb.

 The memory layer.
-Short-term memory is the conversation context — what happened in this session.
-Long-term memory stores facts across sessions in a vector database (Pinecone, Weaviate, pgvector).
-A customer support agent needs to remember that this user had a billing issue last month.
-A research agent needs to recall which sources it already checked.
-Memory is what separates a stateless tool from an intelligent assistant.
+Short-term memory is the conversation context, whatever happened in this session.
+Long-term memory holds facts across sessions in a vector database such as Pinecone, Weaviate, or pgvector.
+A support agent has to remember this user had a billing issue last month.
+A research agent has to recall which sources it already checked.
+Memory is the thing that separates a stateless tool from an assistant that actually feels intelligent.

 The orchestration layer.
-This is your custom code that ties everything together.
-It manages the ReAct loop (reason-act-observe), handles errors (what happens when an API call fails?), enforces guardrails (the agent can't delete production data), manages rate limits, and logs every decision for debugging.
-LangChain and LangGraph handle orchestration for complex workflows.
-For simpler agents, a 200-line Python or Node.js script works better than any framework.
+This is the custom code that ties everything together.
+It runs the ReAct loop (reason, act, observe), handles errors when an API call fails, enforces guardrails so the agent can't wipe production data, manages rate limits, and logs every decision so you can debug later.
+LangChain and LangGraph cover orchestration for complex workflows.
+For simpler agents, a 200-line Python or Node.js script beats any framework we've tried.

 let messages = [{ role: 'system', content: systemPrompt }];